“I suck at design.”

 When using a gallery instead, you can view all of the images at once without scrolling.

 “That’s nice, but I want the images to display larger than that.”

 That’s what a lightbox is for.
-You can install a lightbox plugin like this one and then visitors can click an image in the gallery to view a larger, fullscreen version.
+You can install a lightbox plugin and then visitors can click an image in the gallery to view a larger, fullscreen version.

 Now instead of having to scroll through all of the images, visitors can see them all at once in an attractive gallery layout.
 Plus, when they click on an image, the lightbox displays the image larger than if it was just inserted in the post.

 In other words, using a gallery gives you the best of both worlds.